dthornton22/CPE325_FA20_UAH/README.md

 # CPE325_FA20_UAH
-Further demonstration code can be found [here](https://github.com/uah-lacasa/CPE325_MSP430f5529)
+Further demonstration code can be found [here](https://github.com/uah-lacasa/CPE325_MSP430f5529).
+This code is intended for educational purposes only.

 Using Code Composer Studio
 Search “5529” for find the board MSP430F5529